December 8th, 2023

 New call-to-action

 Example: Say you’re low on enrollment numbers for patients with a “Native Hawaiian or Other Pacific Islander” racial background.
-Within StudyTeam’s I/E Criteria Report, you can click on the Race tab and zoom in to see that Inclusion Criterion 3 has a high failure rate for that population.
+Within StudyTeam’s Inclusion and Exclusion Criteria Analysis report, you can click on the Race tab and zoom in to see that Inclusion Criterion 3 has a high failure rate for that population.
 You can then take a closer look at that inclusion criterion to determine whether it can be safely relaxed in order to enroll a larger Native Hawaiian or Other Pacific Islander patient population.

 IE Criteria Report Gif - with Diversity Insights (1)